vitalab/vitalab.github.io/article/_posts/2019-07-29-Dont-Worry-About-The-Weather.md

 ## Synthetic Multi-Condition Data

 They select a reference sequence of images: daytime, clear, and overcast.
-Besides, they join some traversals with severe conditions: night, rain, snow, etc.
-Along with a cycle-consistency GAN, that can apply style transfer to the reference condition creating synthetic sequences that maintain the structure and geometry of the reference condition.
+Besides, they add some traversals with conditions (night, rain, snow, etc.), along with a cycle-consistency GAN, that can apply style transfer to the reference condition creating synthetic sequences that maintain the structure and geometry of the reference condition.

 Adversarial loss: